 After a quick breakfast we heard the border was now open and we could leave. … if we could get around the tire burning crowd!

 Apparently, our tour organizers had made a deal with the local mafia, as well as the local immigration and military bosses.
 Our passports were taken ahead to prepare for a quick exit.
 When all negotiations were completed, we were asked to proceed quickly.

 We marched single file.
 First through the quickly gathering mob, which quietly gave us passage.
 Then past more burning tires.
 Then the barren area beyond which the military in riot gear held their line.
 As we approached, we all held our breaths, the riot team parted and we were allowed to pass through.
 Phew.

 I sighed relief as we reached the bridge.
-After a cursory examination of our passports, the Chinese authorities quickly let us through.
+After a cursory examination of our passports, Chinese authorities quickly let us through.
 On the Tibetan side, everyone in our group had a wide smile on their faces.
 We had passed the first adventure.
-We mounted the Toyota Landcruisers and the drivers took us up the mountains to Zhang-Mu for further passport checks and onwards to the Tibetan village of Nyalama.
+We mounted the waiting Toyota Landcruisers and the drivers took us up the mountains to Zhang-Mu for further passport checks and onwards to the Tibetan village of Nyalama.

 After departing Kodari, we quickly forgot about the incident – till our return journey.
 The locals mentioned that the rioting continued for a few days, as fifteen more bodies of locals surfaced downriver. *shudder*